.

 The NC-17 Connect Appcon GT dynamo USB charger.

-I wish I could give you a charge time on smartphones, but there are just too many factors to account for.
+And finally, smartphone charging.
+I wish I could give a simple answer for charge times, but there are too many variables to account for.

-Thanks to PedalCell for collecting the data on charging batteries and smartphones at different speeds so that we can better understand dynamo charging!
-You can check out how the PedalCell rim dynamo produces more power than a hub dynamo, and at a higher efficiency HERE.
+Big thanks to PedalCell for collecting detailed data on charging both batteries and smartphones at varying speeds, helping us better understand dynamo charging!
+You can also check out how the PedalCell rim dynamo produces more power than a hub dynamo, and at a higher efficiency HERE.

 Learn About Dynamo USB Chargers HERE, Dynamo Hubs HERE, Dynamo Wiring Systems HERE, Pass-Through Batteries HERE and Dynamo Lights HERE